Joviiiiii/ChessProject/README.md

 Chess Project

 This is a Chess Game made in java:
-    This Chess Game is a Two Player Game, following the basic rules of Chess One Player will be White & the Other Black
+    This Chess Game is a Two Player Game, following the basic rules of Chess.
+    One Player will be White & the Other Black.
-    White being the first player, Black the second
+    White being the first player, Black the second.

 How to Play:
     The Board has an X Column of Letters: A-H. And Y Column of Numbers: 1-8.